Fulfill your calling through a career in ministry

 open positions at wts

-Contribute to the mission of Western Theological Seminary to “form women and men for faithful Christian ministry and participation in the Triune God’s ongoing redemptive work in the world” by leading the seminary’s efforts and an experienced and engaged Admissions team to recruit new students, evaluate prospective students, develop recruiting pipelines and oversee the Seminary’s comprehensive admissions process.
+Assist in achieving the mission of Western Theological Seminary to “form women and men for faithful Christian ministry and participation in the Triune God’s ongoing redemptive work in the world” by supporting the Development team through administrative coordination, donor relations assistance, and general office support.

-This full-time position reports to the President.
-Read the position description here.
+This position is part-time, up to 20 hours/week, and reports to the Director of the MA-CMHC Program.
+Read the full job description here.

-To apply, please email a cover letter, resume, and completed WTS Employment Application to employment@westernsem.edu.
+To apply, please email a cover letter, resume, and completed WTS Application for Employment to [email protected].
 Applicants must be authorized to work in the United States.

 Western Theological Seminary (WTS) is an evangelical and ecumenical community of faith and learning in the Reformed tradition that serves the church of Jesus Christ.

-The WTS MA in CMHC program equips women and men to be wise, competent, humble, and hopeful practitioners, who are attuned to their own selves and stories.
-Our relationally-oriented and trauma-informed program offers the most contemporary, research-based training while, at the same time, remaining deeply rooted in a Christian soul care tradition that has informed compassionate care for centuries.
+The Counseling Faculty Fellow will join all WTS faculty in a commitment to the historic Christian faith and Reformed theological tradition as described in the seminary’s theological identity statement and to its mission to “form women and men for faithful Christian ministry and participation in the Triune God’s ongoing redemptive work in the world.”
+The MA in CMHC program at WTS equips women and men to be wise, competent, humble, and hopeful practitioners who are attuned to their own selves and stories.
+Our relationally-oriented and trauma-informed program offers the most contemporary, research-based training while, at the same time, remaining deeply rooted in a Christian soul care tradition which has informed compassionate care for centuries.

 The Professor of Counseling will teach a full course load, advise and mentor students, be actively engaged in scholarly research, writing, and presenting, assist with the admissions process, and participate in ongoing assessment of the curriculum and student learning.
 A complete position description is available here.